Most tax controversies arise as a result of tax assessments or reassessments.

 Although not mandatory, it is recommended that a tax adviser assists in order to streamline the communication with the LTA.
 The tax adviser may schedule a meeting with the civil servant in charge of the tax audit and negotiate a settlement.

 Although direct taxes and indirect taxes are supervised by two segregated tax administrations, the administrative claim phase is now harmonised between the two public bodies.

-Pursuant to paragraph 228 of the Luxembourg general tax law (LGTL), Luxembourg taxpayers may file an administrative claim against their tax assessments issued by the LTA within three months from the notification of the tax assessment.
+Pursuant to paragraph 228 of the Luxembourg General Tax Law (LGTL), Luxembourg taxpayers may file an administrative claim against their tax assessments issued by the LTA within three months from the notification of the tax assessment.
 The receipt of the notification is assumed to have occurred three business days after its issuance by the LTA.
-Such claim is to be directly addressed to the director (préposé) of the competent tax office and be motivated by sound reasons.
+Such a claim is to be directly addressed to the director (préposé) of the competent tax office and be motivated by sound reasons.
 The New Procedure Bill specifies which information should be provided in the administrative claim (eg, identification of the assessment, object of the claim).
 In the event where the mandatory information is not provided, the claim would not be accepted.

 If the director of the competent tax office rejects the administrative claim, the taxpayer may file a judicial claim within three months from the notification of the rejection.

 Article 76 (3) of the Luxembourg VAT law provides for the right to file a claim also within three months from receipt of the VAT assessment notice.
 If the VAT office rejects the administrative claim, the claim is automatically redirected to the director of the indirect tax authority.